thomashartm/burp-aem-scanner/README.md

-# AEM Security Scanner
+# Burp AEM Security Scanner

 AEM is an enterprise grade content management system used by a variety of high profile companies.
 AEM is a powerful but complex system and requires thoughtful handling of defaults and configurations.
 Therefore it leaves room for plenty of security bugs.

-The AEM Security Scanner is a burp extension providing  support for a number of Adobe's security checklist verifications and evaluates typical AEM and Dispatcher misconfigurations.
+The Burp AEM Security Scanner is a burp extension providing support for a number of Adobe's security checklist verifications and evaluates typical AEM and Dispatcher misconfigurations.

 ## Burp Version